-- SNS General Rule- supplement, not supplant provision requires that federal grant funds must add to (or supplement) and not replace (or supplant) other funds (state/local) in providing general educational services. - SNS Purpose- ensure that federal funds are utilized to benefit the intended population in the authorizing statute and not being used to fund the basic education that the LEA would have provided in the absence of federal funds. - SNS Test of Compliance-a local education agency shall demonstrate that the methodology used to allocate state and local funds to each school receiving assistance ensures that each school receives all the state and local funds it would otherwise receive if it were not receiving assistance under Title I, Part A [ESSA §1118(b)].
+- SNS General Rule: supplement, not supplant provision requires that federal grant funds must add to (or supplement) and not replace (or supplant) other funds (state/local) in providing general educational services. - SNS Purpose: ensure that federal funds are utilized to benefit the intended population in the authorizing statute and not being used to fund the basic education that the LEA would have provided in the absence of federal funds. - SNS Test of Compliance: a LEA shall demonstrate that the methodology used to allocate state and local funds to each school receiving assistance ensures that each school receives all the state and local funds it would otherwise receive if it were not receiving assistance under Title I, Part A. See 20 U.S.C. § 6321(b)(2). - The SNS tool is housed in ePlan under Data and Information.